junior-devleague/navigator-raider/README.md

 <h2>Your Challenge</h2>
 <ul>
   <li>Fork and Clone this repository</li>
-  <li>Recreate the grid layouts using the requested CSS properties</li>
+  <li>Recreate the navigations using the requested CSS properties</li>
   <li>Show off: Don't forget to publish to github pages!</li>
 </ul>